 In a statement, the campus police said: "After reviewing the scene in the 12th-floor common room and seeing a computer, books, and notebooks in addition to a blanket and pillow on the couch, the investigating officer determined that the person who had been sleeping in the common room was likely a student."

-Police also "informed the caller that the student who had been in the common room was an authorized resident who had every right to be there."
+Police also "informed the caller that the student who had been in the common room was an authorised resident who had every right to be there."
 They explained to her that this was "not a police matter" and that they will report the incident to the graduate school dean.

 Some students are asking that the university take stronger measures.
 Amanda Joyce Hall, a Black PhD candidate, wrote a letter to Dean Cooley calling on the administration "to adopt a zero-tolerance policy for racial policing that ends in the expulsion of the aggressors."
 She asked that Yale ban the perpetrator from graduate student housing and from teaching undergraduates, as her racism is a threat to the school's commitment to diversity.